FAQ's for Those Needing Our Services

 What can I expect when I arrive at the Eugene Mission?

 You can expect to be welcomed by a group of people committed to loving you, assisting you and serving you.
-Once you’re here, we’ll answer any questions, direct you to appropriate people and resources for health and welfare needs, and orient you to mission programs.
+Once you’re here, you will fill out an intake form, and we’ll issue you a Service Point ID card to use while at the Mission and for other social services in Lane County.
+We’ll answer any questions, direct you to appropriate people and resources for health and welfare needs, and orient you to Mission programs.

 Mission staff and guests take pride in keeping our facilities clean.
 The floors literally gleam, bedding is changed frequently, the commercial kitchen is operated by the highest of standards, restrooms and shower areas are sanitized, and the grounds are groomed.